wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data.md

 **Parameters**
 **string namespaceId**
-default or diagnostics
+The namespace; either default or diagnostics.

 **string streamId**
-The stream identifier
+The stream identifier.

 ### Bulk reads

 SDS supports reading from multiple streams in one request.
-The following method for reading data from multiple streams is available:
+The following method for reading data from multiple streams is available.

 [Join Values](xref:sdsReadingDataApi#join-values) retrieves a collection of events across multiple streams and joins the results based on the request parameters.